riatelab/magrit/docs/en/functionalities/mushroom-two-stocks.md

-# Mushrooms / Representation of two stocks
+# Mushrooms / Facing semi-circles

-This representation method shows two stocks (or two values) on a map using proportional semi-circles.
+This representation method shows two stocks (or two values) on a map using two proportional semi-circles.

 This method makes it possible to compare two values for each geographical entity.